MrTrojan-404/TrafficSim/README.md

 2. Double-click `Launch_Pitch.bat`.
    *(This will silently initialize the Flask server in the background and launch the Unreal Engine simulation).*
 3. Inside the simulation UI, click **Launch Dashboard** to open the Command Center at `http://localhost:5000`.
-4. After closing the simulation, check the project directory for your timestamped `TrafficSim_log_[DATE].csv` file.
+4. After closing the simulation, check the project directory for your timestamped log files.

 ---